DaylightNebula/WebStreamEngine/Readme.md

   - [ ] Remove any points that make the pathfinding slower
 - [ ] Scene system
   - [ ] Clear UI on state change
-  - [ ] Clear old entities that arent marked keep (if an entity with the same id and is marked keep, just keep the old one and skip the new one)
+  - [ ] Clear old entities that aren't marked keep (if an entity with the same id and is marked keep, just keep the old one and skip the new one)
   - [ ] Start, stop, and update (you know the drill at this point)
 - [ ] The JSON-ifying
   - [x] UI files